Poldark: Who is Tholly Tregirls?

 Sean Gilder’s new character is nothing if not colourful

-“It’s in the blood, son, adventure” says Tholly Tregirls, Poldark’s colourful new character when he sees his old friend Ross after thirteen years away.
+“It’s in the blood, son, adventure” says Tholly Tregirls, Poldark’s colourful new character when he sees his old friend Ross after 13 years away.

 He’s first seen in series three engaged in a fist fight with one of Ross’ miners, a set-to prompted by his rather liberal attitude towards other men’s wives.